edgedb/edgedb/docs/guides/tutorials/chatgpt_bot.rst

     Specify the version of EdgeDB to use with this project [default: 3.2]:
     > 3.2

-The CLI should have set up an EdgeDB project, ad instance, and a database within that instance.
+The CLI should set up an EdgeDB project, an instance, and a database within that instance.
 You can confirm project creation by checking for an ``edgedb.toml`` file and a ``dbschema`` directory in the project root.
 You can check if the instance is running with the ``edgedb instance list`` command.
 Search for the name of the instance you've just created (``docs_chatbot`` if